csae-coders-corner/Moving-window-regressions-using-MATLAB/README.md

 Second, we plot the mean annual rainfall in both January and June.
 We compute the mean annual rainfall by taking the means across the 3rd dimension (in this case, “year”) of the rainfall array, since we want the mean across years.

-**%Plotting average rainfall for January and June
+### Plotting average rainfall for January and June

 ```
 figure